MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-spring-cloud-to-azure-spring-cloud.md

 #### Identify Clients that Bypass Service Registry

 Identify any client applications that invoke any of the services to be migrated without using the Spring Cloud Service Registry.
 After the migration, such invocations will no longer be possible.
-Update such clients to use [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) prior to migration.
+Update such clients to use [Spring Cloud OpenFeign](https://spring.io/projects/spring-cloud-openfeign) before migration.

 ## Migration

 ### Update Spring Boot and Spring Cloud components to current versions

-All applications need to be updated to use supported versions of Spring Boot and Spring Cloud.
+You will need to update all applications to use supported versions of Spring Boot and Spring Cloud.
 For a list of supported versions, see [Prepare a Java Spring app for deployment](/azure/spring-cloud/spring-cloud-tutorial-prepare-app-deployment#spring-boot-and-spring-cloud-versions).

 For any applications using Spring Boot 1.x, follow the [Spring Boot 2.0 migration guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.0-Migration-Guide) to update them to a supported Spring Boot version.